 When making homemade vinaigrette salad dressing follow this order:

 - Mix together acid (fruit juice), and all other ingredients, except the Extra Virgin Olive Oil.

 - Slowly drizzle in oil, little by little, and blend.
 This gives the acid a chance to be absorbed by the oil, creating a smooth emulsion.
 Continuing adding and blending.

 - Blend for about one minute longer if you want to create a creamier texture

 - Note: If you like the texture of shallots then add them last for a quick blend so they don’t get pureed in the blender, but make sure they are very finely chopped.

 Variations on lemon vinaigrette:

-It’s easy to add any chopped fresh herbs, or dried herbs, to any vinaigrette.
+- Add a tablespoon of any chopped fresh herbs, or a 1/2 teaspoon of dried herbs, to any vinaigrette

 How long does homemade lemon vinaigrette last?